-- 10.5.1 Handling a firearm at any time except when in a designated safety area or when under the supervision of, and in response to a direct command issued by, a Range Officer. - 10.5.2 Allowing the muzzle of a firearm to point uprange, or past the default, or specific safe angles of fire during a course of fire, (limited exceptions: see Rules 5.2.7.3 and 10.5.6). - 10.5.3 If at any time during the course of fire, a competitor drops his firearm or causes it to fall, loaded or not.
-Note that a competitor who, for any reason during a course of fire, safely and intentionally places the firearm on the ground or other stable object will not be disqualified provided: - 10.5.3.1 The competitor maintains constant physical contact with the firearm, until it is placed firmly and securely on the ground or another stable object; and - 10.5.3.2 The competitor remains within 1 meter of the firearm at all times (except where the firearm is placed at a greater distance, under the supervision of a Range Officer, in order to comply with a start position); and - 10.5.3.3 The provisions of Rule 10.5.2 do not occur; and - 10.5.3.4 The firearm is in the ready condition as specified in Section 8.1; or - 10.5.3.5 The firearm is unloaded and the action is open. - 10.5.4 Drawing or holstering a handgun within the confines of a tunnel. - 10.5.5 Allowing the muzzle of a handgun to point at any part of the competitor's body during a course of fire (i.e. sweeping).
-A disqualification is not applicable if sweeping occurs while drawing or re-holstering a gun, provided the competitor's fingers are clearly outside the trigger guard. - 10.5.6 Allowing the muzzle of a loaded handgun to point rearwards uprange beyond a radius of 1 meter from a competitor's feet during drawing or re-holstering.
-The 1 meter concession only applies when a competitor is facing directly downrange. - 10.5.7 Wearing or using more than one firearm during a course of fire. - 10.5.8 Failure to keep the finger outside the trigger guard while clearing a malfunction where the competitor clearly moves the firearm away from aiming at targets. - 10.5.9 Failure to keep the finger outside the trigger guard during loading, reloading, or unloading except where specifically permitted (see Rules 8.1.2.5 and 8.3.7.1).
+- Handling a rifle at any time except when in a designated Safety Area, or elsewhere deemed safe by a Range Officer, or when under the supervision of, and in response to a direct command issued by, a Range Officer may invoke a disqualification.
+This does not apply to the carrying of rifles where Rule 5.2.1 will apply.
+Violation of Rule 5.2.1 may invoke a disqualification. - Allowing the muzzle of a firearm to point uprange, or past the default, or specific safe angles of fire during a course of fire.
+Exception: when fitting the chamber safety flag in compliance with Rule 8.3.7 the muzzle may point uprange within a radius of 50 cm from a competitor's feet. - 10.5.3 If at any time during the course of fire, a competitor drops his firearm or causes it to fall, loaded or not.
+Note that a competitor who, for any reason during a course of fire, safely and intentionally places the firearm on the ground or other stable object will not be disqualified provided: - 10.5.3.1 The competitor maintains constant physical contact with the firearm, until it is placed firmly and securely on the ground or another stable object; and - 10.5.3.2 The competitor remains within 1 meter of the firearm at all times (except where the firearm is placed at a greater distance, under the supervision of a Range Officer, in order to comply with a start position); and - 10.5.3.3 The provisions of Rule 10.5.2 do not occur; and - 10.5.3.4 The firearm is in the ready condition as specified in Section 8.1; or - 10.5.3.5 The firearm is unloaded and the action is open. - 10.5.4 Not applicable. - 10.5.5 Allowing the muzzle of a rifle to point at any part of the competitor's body during a course of fire (i.e. sweeping). - 10.5.6 Not applicable. - 10.5.7 Using more than one firearm during a course of fire. - Failure to keep the finger outside the trigger guard while clearing a malfunction where the competitor clearly moves the firearm away from aiming at targets.